Those most prone are children under 2 years-old and seniors over 70.

 8) I do not drink out of hospital water fountains, but will drink their brewed coffee in waiting areas.

-There is another distubing side to this issue.
-Insurance companes will not pay charges for nosocomia infection, claiming it is the hospitals fault.
+There is another disturbing side to this issue.
+Insurance companes will not pay charges for nosocomial infections, claiming it is the hospital's fault.

 This claim has some merit to many.
 But there is side door.

 When a patient begins to present symptoms that could be labeled as a nosocomial infection, the patient is quickly discharged,

 with the decision-makers knowing full well the patient isn't ready to be dischrged by will be admitted tow or three days later,

 but with new symptoms and a clean slate for insurance reimbursements.

 So nosocomial deaths are actually higher than reported.

 The crew is usually short-handed.
 They work every-other weekend and half of the holidays each year.

 The work deals with all body fluids, contaminated needles, and occasionally cranky patients and demanding schedules.

 Appreciate the good ones, but if you feel you need to ask a question, ask for the EVS manager, unless other contact info is provided